-To create an environment where everyone can work and exhibit their capabilities to the fullest, Fujitsu has taken measures to increase understanding of sexual minorities (LGBT's^{2}, etc.).
+To create an environment where everyone can work and exhibit their capabilities to the fullest, Fujitsu has taken measures to increase understanding of sexual minorities (LGBT's2, etc.).

-In FY2014, Fujitsu invited Maki Muraki from the non-profit corporation Nijiiro Diversity to hold a workshop on fundamental knowledge of LGBT for the managers of the human rights promotion division, consultation desk staff, and health promotion division.
+As one such measure, Fujitsu invited Maki Muraki from the non-profit corporation Nijiiro Diversity to hold a workshop on fundamental knowledge of LGBT for the managers of the human rights promotion division, consultation desk staff, and health promotion division.
+Participants in the workshop and other related events affixed rainbow-colored stickers, symbols of respect for LGBT persons, to their office PCs and business card cases, and have begun a movement to declare themselves as LGBT allies.
 Beginning with this initiative, workshops are regularly held at various offices within the company, and Fujitsu will strive to create a workplace where various employees can excel.